Any time of year is a great time for triathletes to fit in some strength training

 Why A Strong Core Is Important

-Your core muscles are a complex series of muscles which extend far beyond just your abs.
+Athletes think the “core” is primary their abdominal muscles and it is a complex series of muscles which extend far beyond just your abs.
 At the front, they go from the base of your ribs all the way down through your abdominals, pelvic girdle, to the upper quad.
-At the back, they extend from your upper hamstrings and glutes.
-Your core also includes the areas around your hips that allow extension, flexion, and oblique rotation.
+At the back, they extend from your upper hamstrings and glutes and the areas around your hips that allow extension, flexion, and oblique rotation.

 Core stability is what helps you to support your spine, allowing you to sit and stand tall instead of slouching.
 Strengthening your core muscles will not only prevent injuries, but it will also improve your triathlon performance by increasing flexibility and allowing you to generate power in a wider range of motions.